What I Use

 I use this more than I expected.
 The query syntax takes a bit to learn, but once you know it, filtering through distributed logs gets fast.

-I run a self-hosted observability stack on EC2 with 9 dashboards, 4 datasources, and cross-signal correlation.
-Clicking a trace span jumps to the matching log entries and metrics panel — that workflow has cut my debugging time significantly.
+The full observability stack runs on Kubernetes, deployed via Helm charts through ArgoCD.
+Dashboards cover cluster health, application metrics, and request tracing.
+Clicking a trace span jumps to the matching log entries and metrics panel, which has cut my debugging time significantly.